 Unfortunately, the Steelers defense slipped in 2013, and many fans fingered McLendon as the culprit, never mind that McLendon wasn’t even on the field for some of the more egregious running plays allowed by the Steelers defense (see Miami’s win over Pittsburgh in the snow.)

-However, Johnny Mitchell suggested that McLendon needed to focus on being Steve McLendon and not trying to be Casey Hampton.
+However, John Mitchell suggested that McLendon needed to focus on being Steve McLendon and not trying to be Casey Hampton.
 McLendon has done that, and provided the Steelers with two straight seasons of stability at nose tackle.

 The Case for Steelers Keeping Steve McLendon